tyl21938/crisisMap/README.md

   -allows user to select file to send to S3 (if AWS is configured) using sdk commands

 floodedimages.py
-- user can compare flooded images to non-flooded images
+ -user can compare flooded images to non-flooded images